Too Late for Tears: Development

 The film was adapted for the screen by Roy Huggins, based on his own serialized novel of the same name, which had been published by The Saturday Evening Post.
 The film's producer, Hunt Stromberg, had a successful film career working for Metro-Goldwyn-Mayer, had left the studio and began producing independent films.

 Casting

 Stromberg initially sought Joan Crawford for the lead role of Jane Palmer, Kirk Douglas as Danny Fuller, and Wendell Corey as Don Blake.
-Instead, Hal B. Wallis, with whom Lizabeth Scott was under contract, loaned out her for the project at the request of director Byron Haskin, who had previously directed Scott in I Walk Alone (1947).
+Instead, Hal B. Wallis, with whom Lizabeth Scott was under contract, lent her out for the project at the request of director Byron Haskin, who had previously directed Scott in I Walk Alone (1947).
 Don DeFore and Dan Duryea were ultimately cast as Don and Danny, respectively.